 |It has a breathable foam.||It might come off a bit too firm for some side sleepers.|

 |Fashionable denim topper design.|

-Who said you have to break the bank to get a proper mattress for back pain?
-This 7 zoned pocket-friendly mattress provides top-notch support; it’s firm in areas that require support such as the lumbar region while softer on areas that require cushioning like hips and shoulders.
+Who said you must break the bank to get a proper mattress for back pain?
+This 7-zoned pocket-friendly mattress provides top-notch support; it’s firm in areas that require support such as the lumbar region, while softer on areas that require cushioning like hips and shoulders.

-Another cool thing is that the gel memory foam draws heat from your body as you sleep and increases the amount of cool air; this improves your quality of sleep enabling you to complete the four-stage sleep cycle to facilitate your back pain healing.
+Another cool thing is that the gel memory foam draws heat from your body as you sleep and increases the amount of cool air; this improves your sleep quality, enabling you to complete the four-stage sleep cycle to facilitate back pain healing.

-Also, if you have sensitive skin or allergies due to dust; this mattress has a hypoallergenic breathable cover that also prevents dust mites which might trigger sinuses that cause snoring.
+Also, if you have sensitive skin or allergies due to dust, this mattress has a hypoallergenic, breathable cover that prevents dust mites that might trigger sinuses that cause snoring.

-Finally, you can buy this mattress with confidence since it comes with a ten-year warranty.
-If it has a defect, you can get a replacement or a refund.
+Finally, you can buy this mattress confidently since it has a ten-year warranty.
+You can get a replacement or a refund if it has a defect.

 Serwet Mattress ( Best Canadian Mattress for Back sleepers)

 |It promotes proper spinal alignment.||Saggs in for heavy sleepers.|

 |It improves sleep quality.|